wilschmidtt/Video-Watcher/README.md

    - NOTE: NordVPN must be added to path once installed.
 Without doing this, it won't be possible to interact with Nord through the command line
 * Python 3.6.*
    - Any version of Python 3.6 will work
-   - The 'requirements'txt' file contains all of the necessary libraries.
+   - The 'requirements.txt' file contains all of the necessary libraries.
 It is recommended that you install them onto a fresh environment
 * 2560 x 1080 Display Resolution
    - During the running of the bot, a Python library called 'PyAutoGUI' executes mouse clicks on the screen according to hard-coded coordinates
    - I created this project on a 21:9 2560 x 1080 display, so the coordinates for the mouse clicks are aligned to this resolution.
 With any other resolution, the relative location of the pixels will be different, so the mouse clicks will not execute in the proper location, ultimately causing the program to fail